daisiran/Pyghack2018/README.md

 Powerpoint slides discussing our results can be found in Deliverable.pdf

+We won the Grand Prize in Pyghack 2018! https://devpost.com/software/route-recommendation-using-real-time-fuel-prices
 # Setting up the environment
 Run
 conda env create -f environment.yml